-Dr. Lynn H. Clements, Professor of Accounting at the Florida Southern College Barney Barnett School of Business & Free Enterprise, began as an adjunct instructor in 1984, and as a full-time instructor in 1990.
+Dr. Lynn H. Clements is the Dorotha C. Tanner Chair in Ethics in Business and Economics and a Professor of Accounting at the Florida Southern College Barney Barnett School of Business & Free Enterprise.
+Dr. Clements began as an adjunct instructor in 1984 and as a full-time instructor in 1990.
 After earning her Bachelor of Science degree at Florida Southern College, she practiced public accounting for 6 years, and then earned the Master of Business Administration degree at FSC.
-She has been certified as a Florida CPA since 1980, as a CMA (Certified Management Accountant) since 1992, as a CFM (Certified Financial Manager) since 1997, as a Cr.FA (Certified Forensic Accountant) since 2002, and as a CFE (Certified Fraud Examiner) since 2004.
-She is a member of the Florida Institute of Certified Public Accountants, the Institute of Management Accountants (IMA), the American Accounting Association, the Association of Certified Fraud Examiners, and the American Institute of Certified Public Accountants.
+She has been certified as a Florida CPA since 1980, as a CFE (Certified Fraud Examiner) since 2004, and as a CGMA (Chartered Global Management Accountant) since 2014.
+She is a member of the Florida Institute of Certified Public Accountants, the American Accounting Association, the Association of Certified Fraud Examiners, and the American Institute of Certified Public Accountants.
 Dr. Clements earned her Doctor of Business Administration degree from Nova Southeastern University in March 2002.
-Dr. Clements has authored or co-authored articles that have appeared in Research on Professional Responsibility and Ethics in Accounting, Journal of Forensic Accounting, Journal of Forensic and Investigative Accounting, Journal of Business Issues, Journal of Business Disciplines, Management Accounting Quarterly, The Florida CPA Today, Advances in Management, Journal of Forensic Studies in Accounting and Business, and Issues in Accounting Education.
+Dr. Clements has authored or co-authored articles that have appeared in Research on Professional Responsibility and Ethics in Accounting, Journal of Forensic Accounting, Journal of Forensic and Investigative Accounting, Journal of Business Issues, Journal of Business Disciplines, Management Accounting Quarterly, The Florida CPA Today, Advances in Management, Journal of Forensic Studies in Accounting and Business, Fraud Magazine, and Issues in Accounting Education.
 Her research interests include financial reporting, ethics, whistleblowing, and fraud, and her personal interests include family activities, reading, travel, and music.

 D.B.A., Specializing in Accounting, Nova Southeastern University B.S., M.B.A, Accounting, Florida Southern College